At last, wall to wall sunshine and Heat.

 There was a church, farms and lovely old cottages.
 There was even a reading room next to the Post Office.

 Slaidburn is a village dating back to Saxon times and the historic pub the Hark to Bounty dates back to the 13th century.
-Until 1937 the pub also served as the local court house and this still can be seen upstairs.
+Until 1937 the pub also served as the local court house and this still can

 Go through the village towards Clitheroe and find the old Grammar School (now the junior school) and the Church of St Andrew both on the left.